 And fixes the NoGeometry behavior

-#2 Updated by Josef Källgården almost 7 years ago
+#2 Updated by Josef Källgården about 7 years ago

 - File test_18.zip added